List of Final Destination characters: Valerie Lewton

 Ms. Valerie Lewton is one of the survivors of the Flight 180 explosion, and the third survivor to die.

 Lewton is a teacher at Mt.
 Abraham High School who was in charge of chaperoning the senior trip to Paris.
 After several students are removed from the plane, she volunteers to stay at the airport and look after them, convincing French teacher Larry Murnau to get back on the plane.
-Lewton witnesses as it explodes in mid-air shortly after and shows extreme guilt for inadvertently being responsible for Murnau's death; she also becomes distrustful and terrified of Alex Browning due to his premonition coming true, developing xenophobia.
+Lewton witnesses as it explodes in mid-air shortly after and shows extreme guilt for inadvertently being responsible for Murnau's death; she also becomes distrustful and terrified of Alex Browning due to his premonition.

 One month later, Lewton attends a memorial service for the victims.
 After Tod Waggner and Terry Chaney are killed in bizarre accidents, she ultimately decides to leave town in order to restart her life.
 While packing her bags, she makes coffee but gets startled and throws the coffee out of her mug.
 Lewton then puts vodka and ice in the mug; the sudden cooling cracks the mug, and its contents leak out all over the floor and into a computer monitor, causing a short-circuit.
 The computer explodes and shrapnel flies into her neck.
 Sparks from the explosion ignite the trail of vodka, which leads to a house fire.
-A heavily-injured Lewton falls and reaches for a rag sitting on top of a rack of knives on a counter, but it falls over and a knife impales her in the chest.
+A heavily injured Lewton falls and reaches for a rag sitting on top of a rack of knives on a counter, but it falls over and a knife impales her in the chest.

 Upon learning that Lewton is next on Death's list, Alex arrives to save her, but the oven explodes and a chair falls on her.
 It pushes the knife even further into her chest and kills Lewton instantly.
 The fire eventually spreads and causes a massive explosion which destroys her whole house, as Alex flees to warn the remaining survivors.

 In Final Destination 2, Lewton is mentioned by Eugene Dix, who reveals that he was substituting her at Mt.
 Abraham High School after her death, when a homicidal student from his previous job killed his substitute.
 During the opening credits of The Final Destination, Lewton's death is shown in X-ray format.
 In Final Destination 5, Lewton appears through archive footage as she leaves from Flight 180 and her death is shown in a montage before the end credits.